TypQxQ/Home-Assistant-Power-Flow-Gauges/README.md

 # Home-Assistant-Power-Flow-Gauges
-Visualize instant power consumption and generation divided by categories.
+Visualize instant power consumption and generation divided by categories at a glance.

 Tested on Sigenergy in all modes, including Ai.

 The included gauges are: